Officials change COVID testing advice, bewildering experts

 CDC officials referred all questions to the agency’s parent organization, the U.S. Department of Health and Human Services in Washington, D.C.
 That suggests that HHS ordered the change, not CDC, said Jennifer Nuzzo, a Johns Hopkins University public health researcher.

+The officials also said they wanted to emphasize that people should follow measures designed to help stop spread of the virus, like wearing a mask, staying at least 6 feet apart from others and washing hands.

+The decision came out of meetings of a White House coronavirus task force, the email said.

-HHS officials officials have offered little explanation, but scheduled a briefing for Wednesday afternoon to answer questions.
+HHS officials also scheduled a briefing for Wednesday afternoon to answer questions.

 Across the country, public health experts called the change bizarre.
 They noted that testing contacts of infected people is a core element of public health efforts to keep outbreaks in check, and that a large percentage of infected people — the CDC has said as many as 40% — exhibit no symptoms.